Around this time last year, we were writing about the new Ionic Framework version 4. It was a great deal compared to its predecessor, Ionic 3.

 When migrating our Ionic Starter Template we found some breaking changes regarding: List Header, CSS utilities, Segment, Angular Events, Mode, Ionicons, apart from the aforementioned changes in Menu and Split Pane components.

 Step 3 - Fix Ionicons

 Ionic 5 ships with the latest version of Ionicons, a free and open source icon library.
 In this new version, there are new icons, renamed icons, and deleted icons.
 So, if your app uses Ionicons, there may be a chance you need to do some fixing here.
-Check the complete list of the breaking changes.

 I hope this article helped you get to know the highlights of the new Ionic 5 release, and above all to calm fears about the migration process.
 As mentioned above, migrating from Ionic 4 to Ionic 5 does not mean rewriting your application, and can be easily achieved with minor effort.